thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

 - Click "Add datasource" to add another datasource.
 Input "Entity with relation to dashboard state (asset)" as alias name.
 Then, click "Create a new one!";
 - Specify "Relation type" as filter type.
 Turn on "Use dashboard state entity as root" option.
 Set the direction to "To", and maximum relation level to "1".
 Add a relation filter: set "Contains" as relation type, and "Asset" as entity type.
 Then, click "Add";
 - Add "Address" to the data keys row;
 - Navigate to the "Appearance" tab.
+Turn on "Use markdown/HTML value function" option.
-Add the Markdown/HTML pattern to the appropriate window by taking it from the documentation:
+- Add the markdown/HTML value function to the appropriate window by taking it from the documentation:

 ```html
 if (data.length > 1) {